-Do you see the price of this guitar?
-As guitars go, that’s practically nothing!
+Do you see the price of this guitar? (link to website) As guitars go, that’s practically nothing!

 I find it a little bit odd that Fender even has a guitar at this price.
 As a general rule of thumb, their intermediate to professional level instruments carries the Fender name, whereas their cheaper guitars, aimed at beginners have the Squier brand slapped on the headstock.

 I did little checking, and found that I some places the Squier beginner pack is being sold for more than this!